The Morgan Leary Vaughan Fund Launches First Natural History Registry for Necrotizing Enterocolitis

-)-- The Morgan Leary Vaughan Fund (Morgan's Fund) has launched the first natural history registry for Necrotizing Enterocolitis (NEC)--an inflammatory disease that leads to necrosis of the intestine.
-NEC currently has no cure.
+The Morgan Leary Vaughan Fund (Morgan's Fund) has launched the first natural history registry for Necrotizing Enterocolitis.
+The research study is open to participants worldwide to advance understanding and treatments for rare disease that leads to necrosis (death) of the intestine.

 "The Natural History Registry for Necrotizing Enterocolitis (NEC Registry) will provide a complete picture of each patient's experience with NEC," said Stephanie M. Vaughan, Co-founder and President, Morgan's Fund.
 "The NEC Registry is a platform for every baby (be they living or deceased), every family affected by NEC to help shape future research in NEC.
 It is a unique opportunity to drive this research to answer their unanswered questions and find a cure."

 To drive awareness and participation, Morgan's Fund will promote the registry via mass media.
 Morgan's Fund will target patients and their families or caretakers, and relevant NEC experts including neonatologists, clinicians and researchers.